MarkM-dev/Previews-client/readme.md

     - If you already have a twitch tab opened - refresh it.

 2. **Hover your mouse over a streamer on the sidebar / directories.**
-    - A preview will appear next to the hovered card.
+    - A preview will appear next to the hovered stream.
 <br/>
 <br/>

-## Feature notes:
+## Feature Notes:
+* **Stream Previews**
+    - Live image and video previews when hovering over streams in the sidebar and directories.
+      <br/><br/>

 * **Streaming - See Your Own Live Stream Thumbnail**
     - Shows your own stream's live thumbnail preview when hovering over the Twitch logo at the top left.
     - This feature is only active on 'twitch.tv' pages, it's not active in the clips directory or in the dashboard (like clips.twitch.tv).